 Turn the oven to 220 degrees (a bit less if using a fan oven).

 As soon as the buns come out of the oven, cool down under a damp, clean tea towel to stop them going dry.
-If you prefer a stickier surface, brush with a light sugar syrup or even syrup as soon as they are baked.
+If you prefer a stickier surface, brush with a light sugar syrup or normal light syrup as soon as they are baked.

-The buns freeze well (freeze as soon as they have cooled).
+The buns freeze well (freeze in plastic bags as soon as they have cooled).